piyushkumbhare/hexdump-rust/README.md

 I decided not to copy the real `hexdump`'s features exactly and instead took the creative liberty to add ones that made sense and showcased Rust's power the best.
 Many of the original `hexdump`'s features are still present, but have just been generalized through different options/flags.

-All added features mentioned above are working as intended, but not thoroughly tested yet.
+All added features mentioned above are working as intended and have tests to ensure their functionality.
 ## Examples

 Here are examples of the non-obvious features on the same file used in the document: